 🛠 Support FAQ knowledge base

-Hola VPN Premium unblocked all the platforms I tested — but was too slow to watch in UHD.
+Hola VPN worked with all the platforms my global testing team and I tested — but was too slow to watch in UHD.

-Next, I tested a couple of US servers with Hulu which worked fine.
+Next, from Washington, DC, I tested a couple of US servers with Hulu, which worked fine.
 It took about 20 seconds to connect, but I soon logged in and watched Love Island.

-HBO Max worked too — I watched Raised by Wolves, but the load times were a little slow.
+HBO Max worked too — I watched Raised by Wolves in full HD from a cafe in Washington, but the load times were a little slow.

-Then I tested Amazon Prime Video on servers in the US, UK, and Australia.
-The platform took around 15 seconds to load, but I managed to watch shows without disconnects.
+My colleagues in the UK and Australia then tested Amazon Prime Video on servers from their respective countries.
+On average, the platform took around 15 seconds to load, but they managed to watch shows without disconnects.

-I also unblocked Disney+ and began watching The Mandalorian in less than 20 seconds.
+In my next test from Washington, its US servers also worked well with Disney+, allowing me to watch The Mandalorian in less than 20 seconds.
 Unfortunately, the quality was very inconsistent with a lot of lag.

 Screenshot of Disney+ player streaming The Mandalorian with HolaVPNUnfortunately, I experienced lag here too